 - Saving a life– Rescuing a dog will open your eyes to the severe problem of animal neglect and abandonment.
 You will never feel indifferent towards a stray dog again.

 - Loneliness– Shelter dogs live in close quarters with many other dogs.
-You’ll have to give your new friend time to adjust to being in their new environment.
+You may have to give your new friend time to adjust to being in their new environment.

-- Possessiveness– Shelter dogs share food and living resources which leads them to develop possessive habits.
+- Possessiveness– Shelter dogs share food and living resources which may lead them to develop possessive habits.

 - Unknown breed– Most shelter and rescue dogs are mixed.
 If looks are important to you, adopting might not be the best option.